 While children are affected by many of the same foot problems as adults, there are certain conditions that pertain specifically to children, many of which develop during the first few years of life.
-These conditions may be present at birth as a result of genetic factors or birth trauma, or may be acquired during the early years of childhood.
-It is important to seek proper treatment for pediatric foot conditions to ensure that your child’s feet will continue to grow and develop normally with no ongoing problems.
+These conditions may be present at birth as a result of genetic factors or birth trauma, or maybe acquired during the early years of childhood.
+It is important to seek help from a pediatric podiatrist to get the proper treatment for these foot conditions.
+This is to ensure that your child’s feet will continue to grow and develop normally with no ongoing problems.

 Clubfoot involves the foot turning inward to the side, resembling the head of a golf club.
 This condition can affect one or both feet and is usually present at birth, although the cause is unknown.